A Knowledge Graph-based Retrieval-Augmented Generation Framework for Algorithm Selection in the Facility Layout Problem

 \item \textbf{Vector-based search:} The user's free-text problem description is translated into a vector representation.
 The vector then performs a similarity search against the indexed problem nodes in Neo4j.
 This returns conceptually similar problems. \item \textbf{Cluster-based search:} To further support the provision of high-level statistical context, the method analyses the list of problem IDs found by the graph-based search (before applying the final limit).
-It does not aggregate queries to find the top three most common patterns to solutions for the Scale cluster and objective cluster associated with the user query.
-This gives strong trend-based evidence as well as the instance-level results. \end{itemize}
+It then aggregates queries to find the top three most common patterns in solutions for the scale cluster and objective cluster associated with the user query.
+This provides both strong trend-based evidence and instance-level results. \end{itemize}

-\subsubsection{LLM compilation and generation}
+\subsection{LLM compilation and generation}

 All the top-ranked graph-based outcomes, top vector-based matches, and cluster analysis trends retrieved evidence are combined into one comprehensive context.
 The dossier is written in a strict prompt template, with the original user query submitted to the Google Gemini LLM.
 The prompt tells the model to write as a professional analyst, combining all the presented evidence to answer the form of two sections: a straightforward recommendation and a clear data-driven reasoning part, clearly explaining the recommendation using the retrieved data.
 Such an approach is required to guarantee the output's trust and transparency.
 By tightly coupling the LLM with the provided context, the method architecturally rules out model hallucination risk and refrains from making recommendations on untested assumptions.